View our EdD Early Childhood specialization completion requirements

 As a nurse, you know that continuing your education can be key to furthering your career.
 But when it comes to choosing an area of focus, how do you know which degree is right for you?

 The National Advisory Council on Nurse Education and Practice (NACNEP) has called for at least 66% of nursing professionals to hold bachelor’s degree or higher degrees in nursing.
-Currently, only 56% of nurses hold a BS in Nursing (BSN) or higher.1 Progress reports indicate nurses are going back to school, and those who already have a Bachelor of Science in Nursing (BSN) are returning to school to earn a master’s degree in nursing.2
+Currently, more than two-thirds of the RN workforce (69%) are prepared at the bachelor’s or master’s level.
+11 Progress reports indicate nurses are going back to school, and those who already have a Bachelor of Science in Nursing (BSN) are returning to school to earn a master’s degree in nursing.2

 According to the American Association of Colleges of Nursing (AACN), quality patient care hinges on having a highly educated nursing workforce, such as those with a BSN, a Master of Science in Nursing (MSN), or a Doctor of Nursing Practice (DNP).
 Research has shown that lower mortality rates, fewer medication errors, and quality outcomes are all linked to nurses prepared at the baccalaureate degree level and higher.3